Learning Track

 When Approved Domain Sharing is enabled, all workflows with recipients outside the Approved Domain Sharing list will become disabled with an "Invalid Recipients" message.
 To ensure that workflows don't get disabled, make sure that all recipients of workflow automation are added to Approved Domain Sharing.
 Alternatively, ensure at least one recipient in every workflow within the Approved Domain Sharing list.

-Once you enable the Approved Domain & Address Sharing capability, people in your account must use email addresses with approved domains when they do the following:
+Once you enable the Approved Domain & Address Sharing capability, people in your account must use email addresses with approved domains when they:

 Smartsheet items that were shared before domain restrictions were enabled will remain shared to anyone outside of the approved domains.
 You can generate a Sheet Access Report to see what items have been shared with whom, details on this are available here.